Updated: Oct 8, 2021

 Then to 9:01 and 9:02.

-I called the number on the sheet of paper, from the email they had sent, I had it printed out-
+I called the number on the sheet of paper I had, from the email the office sent me, I had it printed out-

 I wasn't going to be late.